JAMB Reschedules UTME for Affected 379,997 Candidates in Lagos, 5 Other States

 However, JAMB admitted to errors in the 2025 Unified Tertiary Matriculation Examination.

-JAMB registrar, Prof. Ishaq Oloyede, admitted the errors affected the performance of students during the 2025 UTME.
+JAMB registrar, Prof. Ishaq Oloyede, admitted that the errors affected the performance of students during the 2025 UTME.

 JAMB: States with highest UTME malpractice cases